Decision-Oriented Dialogue for Human-AI Collaboration: Evaluation

-We bias models to output dialogues that are approximately the same length as the corresponding human-human dialogue (cf. \cref{sec:appendix-prompts}). \cref{fig:psp} shows average PSP performance for each task.
+Given a human-human dialogue from our dataset, we test how models perform if they are provided with 50\% of the dialogue, 75\% of the dialogue, and everything except the final proposal, and then continue the dialogue with self-play.
+We bias models to output dialogues that are approximately the same length as the corresponding human-human dialogue by prompting them to make their final proposal once the number of words in the dialogue exceeds the number of words in the human dialogue minus 25. \cref{fig:psp} shows average PSP performance for each task.
 In \texttt{Planning}, models perform better with additional human data in the prompt, suggesting that they are at least partially capable of integrating information from the human-human prefix.
-However, there is a substantial gap between the \textit{proposal} condition and human-human dialogue scores, indicating that models struggle to perform the final optimization step of choosing the best solution given the entire dialogue history.
-Meanwhile, in \texttt{Optimization}, models fail across all PSP conditions; this occurs because the final step of the reviewer matching game involves integrating the discussed values to compute a bipartite matching, which is difficult for models.
+However, there is still a substantial gap between the \textit{proposal} condition and human-human dialogue scores, indicating that models struggle to perform the final optimization step of choosing the best solution given the entire dialogue history.
+Meanwhile, in \texttt{Assignment}, models fail across all PSP conditions; this occurs because the final optimization step involves integrating the discussed values to compute a bipartite matching of papers to reviewers, which is difficult for models.
 Finally, in \texttt{Mediation}, models score well above a random baseline in all PSP conditions but do not perform better with additional human-human dialogue context, suggesting that they can meaningfully communicate about the task but don't make the optimal final proposal.
 In the future, tool use could potentially greatly improve performance on this task, particularly with tools that can specifically handle the optimization part of the problem.